 Dip Dye

-Dip Dye, or immersion dyeing, consists of delicately dipping the fabric into successive baths of color.
-This technique embodies a more instinctive and artistic approach, where mastery of the gesture is at the heart of the process.
+Dip dyeing is the art of gently immersing fabric into successive baths of color.
+This technique embodies a more instinctive, artistic approach, where mastery of movement lies at the heart of the process.

-The fabric is carefully prepared and sometimes pre-moistened to ensure even absorption of the colours.
-It is then hung, folded or tied depending on the gradient or patterns desired.
+The fabric is carefully prepared, and sometimes pre-moistened to ensure even color absorption.
+It is then hung, folded, or tied depending on the desired gradient or pattern.

-The fabric is hand-dipped into dye baths, one layer at a time.
-The artisans play on the depth of immersion, the duration of contact with the bath and the superpositions of colors to create gradients faithful to the given pattern.
-The transitions between the shades do not follow any rigid rules, giving each piece a unique and singular character.
+The fabric is then hand-dipped into dye baths, one layer at a time.
+Artisans adjust the depth of immersion, the duration of contact with the dye, and the layering of colors to create gradients that follow the intended design.
+The transitions between hues follow no strict rules, giving each piece its own unique and distinctive character.

 FIXING AND DRYING

-Once the dyeing is complete, the fabric is rinsed to remove excess color, then fixed to ensure the longevity of the shades.
-Drying is often carried out in the open air, allowing the colors to reveal their full intensity.
+Once the dyeing is complete, the fabric is rinsed to remove excess pigment and then fixed to ensure long-lasting colors.
+Drying, usually done in the open air, allows the shades to fully develop and reveal their intensity.